Karen Jean Meech: Career

 She was a co-investigator on the Deep Impact mission and current co-investigator on the NASA Discovery missions EPOXI and Stardust-NExT.
 For all three of these missions she has coordinated the world's Earth-based and space-based observing programs.
-She is the PI of the University of Hawaii NASA Astrobiology Institute lead team which focuses its research on "Water and Habitable Worlds".
+She is the primary investigator of the University of Hawaiʻi NASA Astrobiology Institute lead team which focuses its research on "Water and Habitable Worlds".
 She is currently the President of the International Astronomical Union Division III (Planetary Systems Science).